 “Two men have already died.
 We came too late to save one of them.
 Then we took our wrath out on his killer.
-But there will be more.”
+But there will be more deaths from another source.”

 “Should I buy a gun?”
-(I almost added, “After all, it’s the American way.”)
+I almost added, “After all, it’s the American way.”

 I swallowed so deeply that I felt my body shake.
 This seemed like way too much to ask of me, or anyone else, for that matter.

 “Oh!
 The mystery of a life?
 Of my life?”

-I was already feeling overwhelmed and this seemed to be a tipping point.
+To be honest, I felt both disappointed and a little bit relieved.
 “How many mysteries are there in all?”

-“Eight mysteries—that’s a lot!”
+“Seven mysteries—that’s a lot!”

-“And what do you mean by real and present danger?
+“What do you mean by real and present danger?
 Is someone about to be killed?”

-“But that person’s not me.”
+“But that person’s not me?”